|Christianity was supposed to be about becoming like Jesus.||We went in the wrong direction.|

 Wherefore my sentence is, that we trouble not them, which from among the Gentiles are turned to God: But that we write unto them, that they abstain from pollutions of idols, and from fornication, and from things strangled, and from blood. - Acts 15:19-20

 The entire letter to the Galatians concerned correcting the influence some Jews had gained directing them to follow the law and become circumcised.
 Even today there are those who would direct gentile Christians into the realm of law keeping.
-Gentile Christians have access to the kingdom the same way as Jewish believers, through the regeneration of being 'born again' in Christ.
+Gentile Christians have access to the kingdom by being placed into the body of Christ.
+Jewish believers will enter by being transformed by Jesus when he returns.

 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son: - Colossians 1:13